xpack/web-doxygen/website/docs/api/classes/symbolresolver.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Wrapper around resolveClass that returns a mutable interface to the class object or a nullptr if the symbol is immutable.</p>
+Wrapper around resolveClass that returns a mutable interface to the class object or a nullptr if the symbol is immutable.

-<p>Definition at line 57 of file <a href="/web-doxygen/docs/api/files/src/symbolresolver-h">symbolresolver.h</a>.</p>
+Definition at line 57 of file <a href="/web-doxygen/docs/api/files/src/symbolresolver-h">symbolresolver.h</a>.

 <div class="doxyProgramListing">